yeoman-projects/generator-angular-require/readme.md

 # AngularJS-RequireJS generator

 > Yeoman generator for AngularJS using RequireJS - lets you quickly set up a project with sensible defaults and best practises.
+Much <3 to the Yeoman community for creating such a great tool!

 ## Usage